jeffboichuk/ice-marketing/midterm-project-outline.md

-For this midterm, Mike and Sarah are offering us "[a lab of sorts][]" [@newman-2019], somewhere you can talk with them as well as TJL's employees and customers; analyze data; and, eventually, see the impact of your hard work right in our backyard [at the AFC][] and [on the Corner][].
+For this midterm, Mike and Sarah are offering us "[a lab of sorts][]" [@newman-2019], somewhere you can talk with them as well as TJL's employees and customers; analyze data; and, eventually, see the impact of your hard work right in our backyard [at the AFC][], [on the Corner][], and in Newcomb Hall.

 ### Objectives {-}
-Your objectives for this midterm project are threefold: (1) identify an area of TJL's business that is worth looking into; (2) evaluate three alternative directions that TJL could go in in this respect; and (3) develop a comprehensive and convincing action plan that logically flows from what you learn.
+Your objectives for this midterm project are threefold: (1) identify an area of TJL's business worth looking into; (2) evaluate three alternative directions that TJL could go in in this respect; and (3) develop a comprehensive and convincing action plan that logically flows from what you learn.

 #### Topic Identification {-}
-How should you go about identifying an area of TJL's business that is worth looking into?
+How should you go about identifying an area of TJL's business worth looking into?
 In line with @colquitt-george-2011, you should strive to identify and address an area of inquiry that:

 * __Takes on a grand challenge__ (i.e., has a compelling raison d'être)
     + By aiming to solve a piece of a larger societal puzzle and, thus, having a